This spot has been added by

 A blackbarred hogfish.

 There is a great diversity of fish in Gorée, even if they are shy and quite elusive.
-If you are used to snorkeling in the Mediterranean, you will surely recognize the very familiar zebra seabream, two-banded seabream and salema porgy.
+If you are used to snorkeling in the Mediterranean, you will recognize the familiar zebra seabream, two-banded seabream and salema porgy.

 Parrotfish and wrasse in Goree